 - Peel the apples, remove the core and dice into thick cubes.

 - Heat the butter in a non-stick pan over medium-heat.
 Once melted, add the diced apples and sauté for 5-7 minutes, or until apples are tender and slightly golden brown.
 In the meantime, prepare the oatmeal.

 - Next, add the coconut sugar, maple syrup, and salt, and stir to coat the apples with the sugar.
 Cook for another 2 minutes, or until the coconut sugar has melted and the maple syrup has slightly reduced.

-- Deglaze the skillet with the 3 tbsp of water and stir in the vanilla extract.
+- Deglaze the skillet with the 3 tablespoon of water and stir in the vanilla extract.
 Cook for another 15-30 seconds, or until the syrup has thickened a little bit.
 If apples have absorbed all of the syrup, add an extra 2 tablespoons of water.

 - Remove from heat and cover to keep warm.